-This is part one of Taxlinked’s webinar series on Special Economic Zones, focusing exclusively on the UAE.
+This was part one of Taxlinked’s webinar series on Special Economic Zones, focusing exclusively on the UAE.

-This event will take place on Thursday, October 10th at 12:00 pm London BST.
+This event took place on Thursday, October 10th at 12:00 pm London BST.

 Submit Your UAE SEZ Questions

-Some of the questions to be tackled by our panelists include:
+Some of the questions tackled by our panelists included:

 - What are the different SEZs available in the UAE?

 - What are some of the tax advantages offered by these SEZs?